 BIOS Boot and Settings

-In order to learn how to set computer to boot from CD ROM, you need to be familiar with BIOS (Basic Input Output Subsystem).
+To learn how to set the computer to boot from CD ROM, you need to be familiar with the BIOS (Basic Input Output Subsystem).
 The component consists of essential programs and kernels that make the booting sequence.
 Before you proceed, you need to meet these prerequisites:

 Ideally, one of these keys will work as BIOS enter key.
 Though, it might change from one system to another.
 You can always try these combinations or read the manual of your system to confirm it.